-(a) Generally.
-Most zoning districts require minimum setbacks between all buildings and structures and the street, the side lot line, the rear lot line, and any water body.

-- (1) Setbacks are minimum horizontal distances between a property line and the nearest point of all structures that ensure a minimum area without buildings.
+- (a) Generally.
+Most zoning districts require minimum setbacks between all buildings and structures and the street, the side lot line, the rear lot line, and any water body. - (1) Setbacks are minimum horizontal distances between a property line and the nearest point of all structures that ensure a minimum area without buildings.
 Detailed definitions are provided under "setback" in § 34-2. - a.
 Where an unusual lot configuration or orientation makes it unclear which property lines are street, side, or rear lot lines, the director will establish street, side, and rear lot lines for setback purposes after taking into account existing buildings on the same block as well as the intent of this code.
 Where access is provided by a shared driveway rather than a street, the director may determine that no street setback applies to that lot. - b.
 Once established through this process, the same setbacks will be applied by the director to other lots on that block. - (2) There are two types of side setbacks: - a.
 Side setbacks waterfront lots.
-Larger side setbacks are required for waterfront lots, defined as lots that immediately adjoin a tidally influenced body of water, whether artificial or natural (see definitions in § 34-2). - b.
-Side setbacks non-waterfront lots.
-Smaller side setbacks are required for all other lots. - (3) The distinction between street setback lines and build-to lines is explained in § 34-662. - (4) Certain exceptions to minimum setbacks are provided in subsection (d) below.

-(b) [this subsection unchanged]

-(c) Additional wetlands buffers.
-New development must maintain a 75-foot separation between wetlands and buildings or other impervious surfaces, in accordance with Policy 4-C-12 of the Fort Myers Beach Comprehensive Plan.

-- (1) This requirement does not apply to lawfully existing subdivided previously platted lots - (2) This requirement also does not apply to a previously approved development order to the extent it cannot reasonably be modified to comply with this requirement (see ch.
+Larger side setbacks are required for waterfront lots, defined as lots that immediately adjoin a tidally influenced body of water, whether artificial or natural (see definitions in § 34-2). - Side setbacks non-waterfront lots.
+Smaller side setbacks are required for all other lots. - (3) The distinction between street setback lines and build-to lines is explained in § 34-662. - (4) Certain exceptions to minimum setbacks are provided in subsection (d) below. - (b) [this subsection unchanged] - (c) Additional wetlands buffers.
+New development must maintain a 75-foot separation between wetlands and buildings or other impervious surfaces, in accordance with Policy 4-C-12 of the Fort Myers Beach Comprehensive Plan. - (1) This requirement does not apply to lawfully existing subdivided previously platted lots - (2) This requirement also does not apply to a previously approved development order to the extent it cannot reasonably be modified to comply with this requirement (see ch.
 15 of the Fort Myers Beach Comprehensive Plan for details).

-(d) Exceptions to setback dimensions.
+- (d) Exceptions to setback dimensions.
 In addition to the following general exceptions to minimum setbacks, commercial buildings that are subject to the commercial design standards may encroach into certain setbacks as provided in § 34-991-1010.

-(1) Exceptions to all setbacks.
+- (1) Exceptions to all setbacks.

 - a. [this subsection unchanged]

 - b. [this subsection unchanged]

 - c. [this subsection unchanged]

 - d. [this subsection unchanged]

 - e. [this subsection unchanged]

 - f.
 Two-family dwelling units.
 If a two-family dwelling unit is on a lot of sufficient size to allow it to be subdivided into a separate lot under each dwelling unit (see Table 34-3), the side setback regulations in this section shall not be interpreted to forbid such subdivision.
 Existing two-family buildings that are being subdivided must be separated by not less than 1-hour fire resistance.

 - g.
 Mechanical equipment.
-Mechanical equipment such as air conditioners may encroach up to three feet into side, rear, and water body setbacks.
+Mechanical equipment such as air conditioners may encroach up to three feet into rear and water body setbacks but must meet the same street and side setbacks as the building it serves.
+These requirements apply to new buildings and to new mechanical equipment but will not apply to replacement of mechanical equipment on existing buildings if the equipment was installed in conformance with prior regulations.

-(2) Exceptions to street setbacks.
+- (2) Exceptions to street setbacks.

-- Certain structures are exempt from the street setback requirements as follows: See also § 34-1174.
+Certain structures are exempt from the street setback requirements as follows: See also § 34-1174.

 - a. [this subsection unchanged]

-- b.
-Reserved.
-Porches, balconies, and stoops.
-Porches, balconies, and stoops may extend up to 10 feet into the street setback zone of residential buildings, provided that:

-- 1. Any walls, screened areas, or railings in the setback zone extend no higher than 42 inches above the floor of the porch, balcony, or stoop; and

-- 2. No portion of a porch or balcony and no walls or screened areas may be closer than 10 feet to the edge of any street right-of-way or street easement.
+- b. [this subsection unchanged]

 - c. [this subsection unchanged]

 - d. [this subsection unchanged]

 - e. [this subsection unchanged]

 - (3) [this subsection unchanged]

+- (4) [this subsection unchanged]